Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 I’m sure there are other ideas you can come up with.
 My main point: gather your team and other people who regularly interact with your customers to discuss how to best capture and track these referral events.

-CX Metric 4: Behavior patterns that show strengthening or weakening of the customer relationship
+CX KPI 4: Behavior patterns that show strengthening or weakening of the customer relationship

 As a digital marketer, your goal is to trigger positive emotions and even build new beliefs, in the minds of your customers.
 But, as I described for CX Metric number one, it’s actions that matter most.
 So what you’re seeking are connections between visitor actions and the associated lead-generation and conversion implications of those actions.